FieteLab/torch-bioplnn-dev/README.md

 ### Tutorials and examples

-This README provides a basic introduction to BioPlNN.
-More detailed documentation, including advanced usage examples and configuration options, will be available soon.
-Example are provided in the `examples` directory.
+For [basic](https://fietelab.github.io/torch-biopl-dev/examples/basic_spatial_example) and [advanced](https://fietelab.github.io/torch-biopl-dev/examples/advance_configs) examples please refer to the webpage.

 ### Contributing

 We welcome contributions to `torch-biopl`.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on submitting code and documentation changes.
+For guidelines on submitting code and documentation changes, please refer to [contributing](#).